Parents choose different paths once their kids are born. Join the discussion and answer the question: “Why do you work or stay at home?”

 The income I made working part time was enough for our goals yet still allowed me that extra day to hang out with my kid.

 That said, I actually don’t mind working.
-My boss and coworkers are pretty cool, my commute is a measly eight minutes, the actual work is challenging yet doable, and… I even got promoted!
-Considering that I’m not in the office for two days of the week simply because I want to be with my son, I have to give a ton of props to my company for promoting someone like me.
-They recognize that a flexible schedule—and being a parent—doesn’t prevent employees from doing a stellar job.
+The people are cool, my commute is eight minutes, the actual work is challenging yet doable.
+And… I even got promoted!
+I give a ton of props to my company for promoting someone with a flex schedule.
+They recognize that being a parent doesn’t prevent employees from doing a good job.

-How about you?
-For instance, I know The High Needs Baby Blog is a stay-at-home mom to her daughter after reading her post on why she decided to become one (and whose post was the inspiration for this discussion).
-And a few months ago, I featured a poll asking you what your current employment status is, and the results were pretty much even:
+One of our readers is a stay-at-home mom to her daughter after reading her post on why she decided to become one.
+And a few months ago, I featured a poll asking you what your employment status is, and the results were even:

 - 35% work full-time